 Permission must be granted by the Council before a street, or house to house collection can take place.
-Application should be made to the local authority no later than the first day of the month before the collection is due to take place.
 This requirement applies to all organisations that collect from a street or a public highway.
 No fee is payable for these permits.

 Street collection permits are issued by the Council for collections that take place in public areas.
 An example of this is a town centre.